ncorbuk/SubZone/README.md

 ### Prerequisites

-**Python** - This is built on Python 3.6, you will need at least Python 3.5+ (might work with 3+ i havent tested it - should not be hard to make work tho if dosent!) to use this software. - [https://www.python.org/](https://www.python.org/)
+**Python** - This is built on Python 3.6, you will need at least Python 3.5+ (might work with 3+ i haven't tested it - should not be hard to make work tho if doesn't!) to use this software. - [https://www.python.org/](https://www.python.org/)

 **Libraries** - You will need/use these libraries to use this software:
 *pip install subzone - will take care of this automatically.*

-*From the standerd libraries.*
+*From the standard libraries.*
 * Time : n/a
 * Socket : n/a
 * Subprocess : n/a